Candidate Visit Weekend

 I am recovering from an injury, can I still attend CVW?

 Yes.
-You are not required to participate in any physical training or take the CFA.
 Keep in mind there is significant walking on campus and the walkways are uneven.
 Take it slow and steady.

 Does the general USNA access policy (no bag larger than a purse or backpack) apply to CVW candidates?